Cold Showers – How They Help Anxiety & Depression

 One of our LightHearts UK blog readers, Mike Carson, also tried the technique.
 Here’s his response: “My son - who is currently doing a Masters Research Degree at UCL in Neuropsychology - bought me a book by Wim Hof which I read with interest and followed up by taking cold showers every morning for a month (and Monday - Friday since ).
 I have found the effects on my mental state and general energy level quite incredible.
 The main effects for me is a massively improved increase in my speed of decision making and opinion forming which I have found useful at work.
 My stress levels feel lower and my energy levels are much higher than previously."

 So if you’ve tried all the methods out there and you’re still feeling like you’re stuck in that vicious circle of depression and anxiety, then you might find some relief at trying the cold water hydrotherapy technique.
-It goes without saying that you need to make sure you're not suffering from any cold, flu or infection, but if you're fit enough to give it a go, we’ve attached a video below demonstrating the super effective yogic breathing exercise for anxiety called Ujjayi Breathing to get your body ready for the icy blast!
+It goes without saying that you need to make sure you're not suffering from any cold, flu or infection, but if you're fit enough to give it a go, we’ve attached a video below demonstrating another super effective yogic breathing exercise for anxiety called Ujjayi Breathing to get your body ready for the icy blast.
 So even if you don’t manage to make it under the shower, at least you’d have calmed your mind with a bit of relaxing deep breathing.

 And remember that you can find lots of free audios, meditations, sourced videos, helpful advice and tip sheets as part of our FREE online mental health and wellbeing courses.
 Just click on the button below: